flesniak/python-prodj-link/docs/README.md

 Be careful when using it in an live environment!

 If you experience any errors or have additional features, feel free to open an issue or pull request.
-As I do only own XDJ-1000 players, I can rarely test the scripts against other players.
 I have already **successfully tested** the script against the following players/mixers:

 * Pioneer CDJ 2000